OHDSI/gaiaCatalog/examples/data/gaia_catalog_guide.md

   - hasPart
     - A StatisticalVariable specifies a metric that we construct on top of an observation.
 The metric may group the observation across several factors or dimensions.
 They are the constraintProperties of the StatisticalVariable.
     - Typically we pair a StatisticalVariable with its Observation.
-    - The Observation for each StatisticalVariable is located in the hasPart array
+    - The Observation for each StatisticalVariable is located in the hasPart array.
+It has properties like minValue, maxValue, startDate and endDate.
   - about
     - about takes any Thing including an [Event](https://schema.org/Event)
     - The Event has a potentialAction